 use-haproxy.yml ops file enables HAProxy for your foundation.

-Blobs are large binary files.
+Blobs are large binary files, such as PDFs or images.
 To store blobs for high availability, use external storage such as Amazon S3 or an S3-compatible service.

 You can also store blobs internally using WebDAV or NFS.
 These components run as single instances and you cannot scale them.
 For these deployments, use the high availability features of your IaaS to immediately recover your WebDAV or NFS server VM if it fails.

 The singleton Collector and Compilation components do not affect platform availability.